SymTFT actions, Condensable algebras and Categorical anomaly resolutions: SymTFT for

 \subsubsection{Topological Operators in the bulk}

-The bulk of the SymTFT supports in total 22 line operators, among which 8 are invertible and remaining 14 are non invertible.
+The bulk of the SymTFT supports in total 22 line operators \footnote{In addition to topological line operators, SymTFT can support surface operators in the bulk.
+In this paper, we are only focusing on the topological line operators of the bulk.
+Hence wherever we use the phrase topological operator, it implies line operators.}, among which 8 are invertible and remaining 14 are non invertible.
 The invertible line operators arise as combinations of the following operators:

 where $\gamma_1$ is a closed loop.
 Moreover, there are 14 non-invertible line operators arising from the dual gauge fields. we list a few of them\footnote{ for further details check \cite{Kaidi:2023maf}, also check \cite{Yu:2023nyn,Franco:2024mxa} for a top down discussion of this SymTFT.}.